Last updated: October 23rd, 2020

 One breath summary: You are obligated to list all of your creditors and debts.
 Intentionally omitting creditors and debts can have serious implications in your case.
 You may be refused discharge of your debts, or worse, charged with perjury.

-- This article discusses what happens if you intentionally omit a particular debt or creditor from your bankruptcy paperwork.
-You may also be interested in our article on what happens if you accidentally omit a debt or creditors from your bankruptcy paperwork.
+- You may also be interested in our article on what happens if you accidentally omit a debt or creditors from your bankruptcy paperwork.

 In many cases, people who are filing for bankruptcy protection do not want to include certain debts in their bankruptcy.
 Often, the debt is owed to a family member or a friend, or to a local business that that the person feels morally or socially obligated to repay.
 In other situations, the debt is has a lien attached to collateral that the person wants to keep, like a car loan attached to their car or a mortgage attached to their house.

 Unfortunately, you cannot pick and choose which debts are included in your bankruptcy filing.
 Bankruptcy rules require that you include all of your creditors in your bankruptcy, even debts owed to friends, to relatives, and to creditors that you intend to pay in the future.

 There can be penalties for intentionally failing to list a particular debt or creditor.
 For example, the Bankruptcy Court may refuse to discharge your debts.
 Also, all of the paperwork you file in your bankruptcy case is considered a sworn statement, under the penalties of perjury; if you intentionally file bankruptcy paperwork that you know is inaccurate, you may be committing perjury, which is a felony.
 As a result, it is critical that you be sure that you list all of your debts in your bankruptcy paperwork.